When we first wrote this guide years ago, there was hardly anything written about the vegan Madrid scene online (in English) for visitors of the city.

-We’ve witnessed Madrid become more and more vegan-friendly even just within the year that we have lived here.
-For example, already two local places near us now have regularly advertised vegan options.
-And lately, we’ve been finding new intentionally vegan products in mainstream Spanish supermarkets, such as in Mercadona, a Spanish chain, and Lidl, a German-owned chain.
-Also, herbelarios (health food stores) tend to dot every block and usually have some vegan products, along with vitamins, supplements, and usual health-oriented fare.
+Lately, we’ve been finding new intentionally vegan products in mainstream Spanish supermarkets, such as in Mercadona, a Spanish chain, and Lidl, a German-owned chain.
+Also, herbolarios (health food stores) tend to dot every block and usually have some vegan products, along with vitamins, supplements, and usual health-oriented fare.

-If you find yourself living in Madrid, or looking to make a meal at home while you visit, there are some great all vegan stores you should patronize.
+If you find yourself living in Madrid, or looking to make a meal at home while you visit, there are some great all vegan grocery stores in Madrid that you should patronize.

-We recommend: Provamel nondairy products, Violife cheeses, Sheese cheeses, parmesan-style cheese, Vegourmet cheeses, tofu.
+We recommend: Provamel nondairy products, Violife cheeses, Sheese cheeses, parmesan-style cheese, Vegourmet cheeses, kilo block organic tofu.
 Also has tempeh, flavored tofu, veggie burgers, lots of faux meat including many types of vegan chorizo.

-An all vegan store similar to Planeta Vegana, but for if you find yourself up around Malasaña.
-It’s slightly smaller and less selection, but another great vegan store nonetheless.
+An all vegan store similar to Planeta Vegana, but in Malasaña.

-Like the above, but much more off center.
+Like the two above, but much more off center, and much tinier.